 If we only consider radiation, the absorbed energy is by definition equal to the energy that is radiated out, because we are talking about an equilibrium situation.
 If the GHG molecule receives more or less energy than it radiates out, it’s temperature will change until absorption and radiation are equal again.
 Temperature is a result, not a given value.
 Whatever temperature it has: the molecule will radiate it’s absorbed energy up 50% and down 50%.

 Convection and latent heat

 If we also consider convection and latent heat transport, the resulting temperature of the greenhouse gas molecules will be determined by the total amount of acquired energy by both radiation and the other influences.

-This causes the temperature of the atmosphere below the tropopause, under which there is a lot of convection, to adapt to the wet or dry adiabatic lapse rate, as is explained in chapter 10.
+The temperature of the atmosphere below the tropopause, under which there is a lot of convection, seems to be determined by the wet or dry adiabatic lapse rate, as is explained in chapter 10.

-Anyway, for a realistic model of the atmosphere, the other radiation variables like incoming IR from the sun, and LWIR radiation emerging from latent heat energy from condensation of water vapour in te mid and lower atmosphere, have to be taken into account.
+For a realistic radiation model of the atmosphere, the other radiation variables like incoming IR from the sun, and LWIR radiation emerging from latent heat energy from condensation of water vapour in te mid and lower atmosphere, have to be taken into account.
 But as you will see in the next chapter, that can be done surprisingly easy with the fireworks simulation.